 - The Command field MUST be set to SMB2 CANCEL. - The MessageId field SHOULD<161> be set to the identifier that is previously used for the request being canceled.
-Because the same MessageId is reused, cancel requests MUST NOT consume a sequence number. - If Request.AsyncId is not empty, indicating that the command has previously returned an interim response, the client sets SMB2\FLAGS\ASYNC\COMMAND to TRUE in the Flags field and sets AsyncId to Request.AsyncId.
+Because the same MessageId is reused, cancel requests MUST NOT consume a sequence number. - If Request.AsyncId is not empty, indicating that the command has previously returned an interim response, the client sets AsyncId to Request.AsyncId and SMB2\FLAGS\ASYNC\COMMAND to TRUE in the Flags field and sets AsyncId to Request.AsyncId.